 Comparison with competitors

 Chainlink is growing a solid ecosystem that is highly tamper-resistant, reliable, and future-proof.
 The cross-chain platform is by far the most popular Oracle network.
-Factors such as integration, partnership, and market price top the list of what puts it as number one.
+Factors such as integration, partnerships, and market price contribute to Chainlink’s position as number one.

-Chainlink has more than 1000 integrations, including Binance, Ethereum Classic Labs, Matic Network, Dapps Inc., and other mainstream organizations like Google, Swipe, and a lot more.
+Chainlink has more than 1,000 integrations.
+These include Binance, Ethereum Classic Labs, Matic Network, Dapps Inc., and other mainstream organizations like Google, Swipe, and many more.

-The closest competitor being, Band protocol has less than 100 integrations and fewer partnerships.
+The closest competitor is Band protocol, which has fewer than 100 integrations and fewer partnerships.
 Band protocol is a community-based data resource that grants operators access to data feeds.

 Tokenomics